 Esendex is a Data Processor for all customer information.
-As such we only process your data on your instructions and for the purpose providing the communications service that is part of the performance of the contract between You and Us.
+As such we only process your data on your instructions and for the purpose of providing the communications service that is part of the performance of the contract between You and Us.
 The sole purposes of our processing activities is the transmission and delivery of communications to your end users.

 We keep a record of all the messages that we send on your behalf in line with our data retention policy.
-As detailed in in the Data Retention section, this is for no longer than two years from the date that the communication is sent.
+As detailed in the Data Retention section, this is for no longer than two years from the date that the communication is sent.

 Esendex passes your information to network operators for the purpose of delivering your communication to the End Users handset or Network Termination Equipment.
 This type of transfer is intrinsic to the provision of our products and services.

 For SMS communication in the UK we only use our direct connections to the UK Mobile Networks to ensure that we can trace your data from our systems to the end user handset.

 Data transmitted over our voice products is via a Session Initiation Protocol (SIP) stack hosted in our Derby Data Centre, Node 4.
 The Data Centre SIP Stack provides connections to network operators for communications delivery.

 A feature of our service – Sent Items Download – is hosted within Microsoft Azure (UK).

 Messaging Studio and Rich Content/Communications Service (RCS) data is hosted in Microsoft Azure (UK) for operational purposes.